One of the secrets to having a better beard — and therefore a better life — is caring for and grooming your beard well.

 3. Invest in a high-quality trimmer.

-Once you’ve made the decision to try for a significant, good-looking beard, it’s time to invest in a really good trimmer.
+Once you’ve decided to try for a significant, good-looking beard, it’s time to invest in a really good trimmer.
 Beard grooming is a task that shouldn’t be left to something you pick up at a discount store.
 Good beard care involves shelling out for a good trimmer that you can use for your face, head — and anywhere else you like to groom.
 Cordless hair clippers are good for this purpose too — as long as you go with a good brand.

 4. Comb frequently to help train unruly hairs.

 We all have some hairs or patches that just don’t behave as we want them to.
-With frequent combing, however, these can sometime be trained.
+With frequent combing, however, these can sometimes be trained.
 Whether because of strange growth patterns, scarring or whatever, a few strange spots are no reason to abandon an otherwise epic beard.
 Just do what you can to tame the weird spots, then live with the results.
 An imperfect beard is still better than none at all.

 5. Use care with beard dye.